-Consultation on the Product Liability Directive: adapting liability rules to the digital age and artificial intelligence
+Consultation on product liability directive: adapting liability rules to the digital age and artificial intelligence

 As AI encompasses a set of technologies that are still at an early stage of development, legislating on liability for such highly advanced systems should be deferred until their specific risk potential can be better understood in the context of their use in different lines of business and the needs of those sectors.
 Any new rules at EU level would be useful and appropriate only to address any potential gaps where current rules and regulations are found to be insufficient.
 In our view, this is currently not the case.